Nexiimil/TankGame-Rhul/DIARY.md

  ---
 ## 29/09/2022
 I have modified my initial draft of my project plan, replacing the risk table for a more verbose risk assessment section.
 I have inserted a gantt chart, and further broken down my almost biweekly/triweekly time plan into a weekly breakdown, bar 2 weeks, in which coding large sections of the final game may take much more time and effort.

+---
+## 02/10/2022
+Handed in my second draft of my project plan to my supervisor, with much more detail on what i will be using to do my research, what proof on concepts, reports and test tools i will be writing, and have written notes next to each of my milestones as to why each one is important.
+I will commit it to my Gitlab once it has been looked over tomorrow, in my meeting with Hugh.